cspence001/in-game_purchase_analysis/README.md

 -<b>Most Popular Items</b> identifies the 5 most popular items by purchase count.
 -<b>Most Profitable Items</b> identifies the 5 most profitable items by total purchase value.
 </ul>
+Heroes of Pymoli Folder contains the jupyter notebook file which reads from the csv within the Resources Folder.
 </pre>